pascalh/Astview/README.md

 filename to indicate that the file has been changed.

 Cut-and-Paste functionality works as usual (Ctrl-C/V/X), allowing to copy-paste source code around.
 The correspondent menu items can be found in menu `Edit`.
+You can use Ctrl-P to reparse the source code and refresh the tree (the shortcut is not displayed in the menu but works anyway).

+One note on the representation of Haskells lists in the tree: By default lists in the abstract syntax tree are flattened, which means that they are displayed as a `n`-ary tuple where `n` is the length of the list.
+If you like to see the exact Haskell term displayed in the tree view with all of its nested applications of the cons operator, you can disable flattening in menu `Edit`.

 #### Source location specific functionality